Take to the mat and see what unfolds…

 To join any of the Zoom classes listed below please email me at firstname.lastname@example.org and I will send you the link to the session(s) that you wish to join and further details regarding payment and how it works.

 Zoom mixed ability yoga classes offered online every Monday, 7-8:15pm.
-The price is £5 per person.
+The price is £7 per person (£5 discounted option for those on lower incomes).

 This class is open to all – plenty of options are always offered, in order to cater to all levels, from beginners to seasoned practitioners.
 Most classes focus on a particular theme, for example twists, back-bending, opening the side body, intelligent use of core muscles etc. And in each class we focus on conscious, full breathing and we always finish with a relaxation in corpse pose.